Liziloo/jeeves-prompts/README.md

 # Jeeves Prompts

+## Status and Intent

-This repository contains the **canonical, versioned behavior prompts and execution cards** used to govern AI-assisted work across multiple projects.
+This repository contains **personal governance prompts and execution artifacts** used by the author to structure AI-assisted work.

-These prompts are treated as **infrastructure**, not notes.

-They define:
+They are:
-- what kinds of work an AI assistant is allowed to do
-- when synthesis or execution is permitted
-- how ambiguity, scope, and failure modes are handled
-- how planning, implementation, debugging, and audit conversations differ
+- opinionated
+- experimental
+- tailored to a specific workflow
+- subject to breaking change without notice

+This repository is public for transparency and versioning convenience.
+It is not intended as a general-purpose framework.

 ---